-There is a growing awareness of the connection between mental health illnesses and substance abuse.
+There is a growing awareness of the connection between mental illnesses and substance abuse.
 A person suffering both is known to be experiencing a co-occurring disorder, or dual diagnosis.

-Addiction and mental health illness are dangerous alone.
-Together, they can be lethal.
-It is crucial that someone experiencing both be treated for both — not just an addiction or a mental illness— in order to experience successful recovery.
+It can be difficult to deal with a single disorder, let alone both.
+It is crucial that someone experiencing mental health and substance abuse issues be treated for both — not just an addiction or a mental illness— in order to experience successful recovery.

-The most common mental illnesses that co-occur with substance abuse are depression, anxiety disorders, bi-polar disorder, PTSD, ADD, and eating disorders.
+The most common mental illnesses that co-occur with substance abuse are depression, anxiety disorders, bi-polar disorder, PTSD, ADD and eating disorders.

 The Substance Abuse and Mental Health Services Administration reports that almost eight million adults suffered from dual diagnoses in 2014.

 Substance abuse and mental health disorders often have similar or even identical symptoms, complicating diagnosis and treatment.
 It can be hard to pinpoint what’s going on.
 Patients may be suffering from other health problems, too, further muddying the waters.

-Abusing drugs and alcohol can worsen a mental health problem by increasing symptoms or bringing on new ones.
+Using drugs and alcohol can worsen a mental health problem by increasing symptoms or bringing on new ones.
 Drugs and alcohol can interact with anti-depressants or other medications, causing potentially dangerous side effects.